mightyjol/likesports-pos/README.md

 this repo is a tweak of
 https://github.com/matt3224/electrosapp.git

-In order for this electron app to be functionnal when packaged (windows), i had to mokey-patch this file from sapper: node_modules/sapper/runtime/server.mjs
+In order for this electron app to be functionnal when packaged (windows), i had to monkey-patch this file from sapper: node_modules/sapper/runtime/server.mjs

 ```js